-World-wide collections of the Cuming family joined with the history of Southwark, from Roman times to the 19thC.
-The exhibits include The Marshalea Prison Pump, Roman statues, and The Mannings' Tombstones.
+This museum houses worldwide collections of the Cuming family joined with the history of Southwark, from Roman times to the19th century.
+The exhibits include The Marshalea Prison Pump, Roman statues and The Mannings' Tombstones.
 There are also special displays on Shakespeare's Southwark and the scientist Michael Faraday.

 This content has been supplied by Cuming Museum